judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 On another funny note: the graveyard actually has signs now saying that **dogs are not allowed**.
 Oh how times change.

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-greyfriars-bobby-memorial-statue.jpg alt="Greyfriars Bobby Memorial Statue with the Greyfriars Bobby Pub in the background" description="Greyfriars Bobby Memorial Statue" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-greyfriars-bobby-memorial-statue.jpg alt="Greyfriars Bobby Memorial Statue with the Greyfriars Bobby Pub in the background" description="Greyfriars Bobby Memorial Statue" %}

 ## National Museum of Scotland

 Our walking tour concluded at the National Museum of Scotland.
 This is a great destination because from here **you can check out the museum, which is also free**.
 The museum is divided by era of Scottish history, starting with pre-historical origins, then lots of stuff about Vikings, Roman rule, the independence movement led by William Wallace, and then all the way up to modern-day Scotland with its engineering achievements and most notably, Dolly the Sheep!

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-national-museum-scottland-atrium.jpg" alt="The atrium of the National Museum of Scotland in Edinburgh." description="National Museum of Scotland in Edinburgh" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-national-museum-scottland-atrium.jpg" alt="The atrium of the National Museum of Scotland in Edinburgh." description="National Museum of Scotland in Edinburgh" %}

 ## Dolly The Sheep